entropicalabs/entropica_qaoa/README.md

 A package implementing the quantum approximate optimisation algorithm (QAOA), providing a number of different features, parametrisations, and utility functions.

 ## Documentation
-The Documentation in HTML format can be found in `docs/build/html/index.html`.
-You can also compile it yourself by following these two steps:
+The documentation can be installed and built by following these two steps:

 **Install the Prerequisites**
 ```bash